telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/data-table/settings.md

 ---
 title: Settings
 page_title: Settings
-description: This article shows the seeting taht allow you to control the dataTable import/export operations.
+description: This article shows the settings that you can use to control the DataTable import/export operations.
 slug: radspreadprocessing-formats-and-conversion-data-table-formatprovider-settings
 tags: datatable, workbook, worksheet, settings
 published: True